 Our JET747 service provides a regular link to Edinburgh Airport from Fife and stops at both P&R sites.
 Find out more about the JET747 service.

-The JET also operates via Inverkeithing rail station and many other services also routes stop at rail stations across the East of Scotland, meaning you can easily connect with the rail network for travel further afield.
+Many other services also stop at rail stations across the East of Scotland, meaning you can easily connect with the rail network for travel further afield.

 View the integrated transport map to see how some of our Express City Connect services connect at key rail stations across Fife, but please note other local bus services may also stop at rail stations, you can use the Traveline Journey Planner to plan your journey across both modes.